obytes/app-icon-badge/README.md

 - [ ] Add support for Android Adaptive Icons
 - [ ] Add Tests
 - [ ] Add support for custom badge colors
-- [ ] Add ability to run as a CLI tool
+- [ ] Add the ability to run as a CLI tool

 Feel free to suggest any other features or contribute to the project yourself by helping us implement upcoming features.